Pranavharshans/tutor.ly/SETUP.md

 The chat functionality uses `/api/chat` which:
 - Accepts POST requests with messages array
 - Adds educational system prompt
-- Calls OpenRouter API with Qwen model
+- Calls OpenRouter API with Qwen 3 32B via Groq
 - Returns formatted responses
 - Handles errors gracefully

+### 7. Model Configuration

+The API is configured to:
+- Use Groq provider specifically for fast inference
+- No fallbacks (groq only)
+- 2000 max tokens for longer responses
+- Temperature 0.7 for balanced creativity/accuracy